program--/HSClientR/README.md

 <!-- [![CRAN status](https://www.r-pkg.org/badges/version/HSClientR)](https://CRAN.R-project.org/package=HSClientR) -->
 <!-- badges: end -->

-HSClientR is an API wrapper for the [HydroShare](https://www.hydroshare.org) API.
+HSClientR is an API wrapper for [HydroShare](https://www.hydroshare.org).
 Using HSClientR, you can access resources from HydroShare directly in your R environment, either by the package functions or the developmental
 [`R6 Class`](https://r6.r-lib.org/reference/R6Class.html).